Mobile Application Testing using Automation frameworks

 By Arnab Roy Chowdhury, Community Contributor - October 15, 2021

 In the last decade, there has been a proliferation of smartphone users.
 Today, US citizens are spending more time on mobile devices than on television.

 Source – eMarketer.com

-Predominantly, smartphone users spend time on mobile applications.
+Needless to say, mobile apps dominate a large part of people’s day-to-day experiences.
 Thus developing a great mobile app experience is essential.
-To ensure their apps work seamlessly on Android and iOS, proper testing before releasing it in the respective app stores is critical.
+To ensure that apps work seamlessly on Android and iOS, they must be thoroughly tested before being released to respective app stores.

-In this article, we will discuss the best practices for mobile application testing.
+In this article, we will discuss a few mobile app testing tools that are often used to verify app functionality before releasing them.
 We will talk about the most popular testing frameworks and see how to use some of them like Appium, Selendroid.